Rush'n Attack: Xbox 360

-Rush'n Attack was released on Xbox Live Arcade for the Xbox 360 on May 23, 2007.
+Rush'n Attack was released on Xbox Live Arcade for the Xbox 360 in May 2007.
 This version is another direct port of the arcade game, but features an optional game mode with improved graphics and a remixed soundtrack.
-This version was developed by Digital Eclipse.
+It was developed by Digital Eclipse.

 Konami Net DX

 Green Beret was released for smartphones in Japan in 2006.
 The mobile version is a direct port of the Famicom version with a new health bar.
-The mobile port was re-released in China for Java phones on December 26, 2008.
+The mobile port was re-released in China for Java phones in December 2008.

 Reception

-In Japan, Game Machine listed Green Beret in its November 15, 1985 issue as the third most successful table arcade unit of the month.
-In Europe, Green Beret was considered one "of the first military shoot 'em ups" on the market and became a major hit in arcades.
+In Japan, Game Machine listed Green Beret as the third most successful table arcade unit of November 1985.
+In Europe, Green Beret was considered one "of the first military shoot 'em ups" on the market, and became a major hit in arcades.
 The home computer conversions topped the UK Gallup sales charts in June 1986, becoming one of the top four best-selling games of 1986 in the UK, and one of the year's top three best-selling Commodore 64 games.
 Its budget re-release later topped the UK budget sales chart in July 1989.

 Green Beret was well-received by critics.
 Mike Roberts and Eric Doyle of Computer Gamer magazine gave the arcade game a positive review, comparing it favorably with the action film Rambo: First Blood Part II (1985) while calling it an "incredibly violent game" that is "brilliant to play".
 Commodore User said the arcade version is "a kind of rightwards scrolling Commando [but] much better" while praising "brilliant" graphics and sound.

 Computer and Video Games reviewed the Commodore 64 and ZX Spectrum versions, calling the game "Konami's answer" to Capcom's Commando (1985) and comparing it favorably with the Rambo film series.
-The review said it is fast, "furious and terribly addictive".
+The review said it is fast, "furious" and "terribly addictive".

 The MS-DOS version of Rush'n Attack was reviewed in 1989 in Dragon magazine by Patricia Hartley and Kirk Lesser, giving 31/2 out of 5 stars.
 ACE reviewed the budget re-release of Green Beret for the Commodore 64, ZX Spectrum, and Amstrad CPC in 1989, calling it an "intelligently thought out shoot 'em up with excellent graphics".
 The NES version ranked 99 on IGN's top 100 NES games list.